heroicrelics.org

 Michoud Assembly Facility

-"Michoud" is pronounced as a pirate might refer to his footwear: "me shoe."
+Note that "Michoud" is pronounced as a pirate might refer to his footwear: "me shoe."

 We visited during the summer of 2005 (before Hurricane Katrina hit the area).
-Sitting just inside the fence on a corner of the property, the S-IC has a small parking lot dedicated to it ("Saturn 5 visitors only.
+Sitting just inside the fence on a corner of the property, the S-IC had a small parking lot dedicated to it ("Saturn 5 visitors only.
 Booster observation 30 minute time limit").
 All of the pictures of the booster and the manufacturing plant were taken from the outside of the fence.
 Thus, either the fence will be visible in the picture, or the picture was taken with the camera lens up against the fence (and you may see the diagonal wires of the fence in the corners of the pictures).

 Michoud Assembly Facility